|

 meaning "heaven."

-Old Roman family name, probably derived from the element
+Old Roman family name, probably derived from Latin

 meaning "heaven."